State Anthem of the Komi Republic: History

 A new version of the anthem in both languages was first performed on 22 June 2006 by the State Song and Dance Ensemble named after V. Morozova "Asya Kya" at the V meeting of the 8th session of the State Council of the third convocation.

 Law and regulation

-Adopted in 1994, it was approved by the Law of the Republic of Komi dated 6 June 1994 No. XII-20/5 "On the State Anthem of the Republic of Komi".
-It is performed in Komi and Russian, the official languages of the Komi Republic.
+Adopted in 1994, the State Anthem was approved by the Law of the Republic of Komi dated 6 June 1994 No. XII-20/5 "On the State Anthem of the Republic of Komi".
+It is performed macaronically in both Komi and Russian – the official languages of the Komi Republic.

 Lyrics

 The first two stanzas are in Komi, and the final two are in Russian.

+Original song

 Protocol

 According to the Law, the anthem can be performed in orchestras, chorals, and in other vocal or instrumental performances.
 Cases of anthem performance have been identified, such as upon assuming office of the Head of the Komi Republic or the Chairman of the State Council, while the anthem is performed after the Russian national anthem.
 During public performances, those present while standing includes men without wearing any headwear.
 If the performance of the anthem is accompanied by the raising of the flag, those present turn to face it.